Boeing seen in advanced talks to make 777X near Seattle

-(Reuters) - Boeing is in advanced talks with its machinists’ union to assemble the company’s new 777X jet and build its wings in the Seattle area, several people familiar with the negotiations told Reuters.
+(Reuters) - Boeing (BA.N) is in advanced talks with a leading union to assemble its new 777X jet and build its wings in the Seattle area, a source familiar with the negotiations told Reuters.

 Under the proposed deal, final assembly of the 777X would be at Boeing’s Everett plant near Seattle, home to all its wide-body production except the 787 Dreamliner, whose assembly is split between Everett and North Charleston, South Carolina.

-The plane’s expanded wings would be built in the surrounding Puget Sound region, the sources said, asking not to be identified because the talks remain confidential.
+The plane’s expanded wings would be built in the surrounding Puget Sound region, the source said, asking not to be identified because the talks remain confidential.

-Talks are “in the final stages, but are not done yet,” one of the sources said, adding that the negotiations, which were initiated quietly around a week ago, were “intense.”
+Talks are “in the final stages, but are not done yet,” the source said, adding that the negotiations, which were initiated quietly between Boeing and the International Association of Machinists union around a week ago, were “intense”.

-The timing of the talks suggests Boeing wants to lock in a labor deal before formally launching the 777X, which is expected at the Dubai Airshow that starts on November 17.

-Industry sources say there is pressure on all sides to make concessions.
-Boeing is keen to keep costs on its new 777 as low as possible as it faces competition from the all-new Airbus A350-1000.
+Barring an agreement, Boeing is expected to open up similar negotiations with other potential locations.

 In Europe, a spokesman for Boeing declined to comment.

-Designed to carry up to 406 people on some of the world’s longest routes, the 777X is due to enter service in 2020 and is expected to be produced well towards the middle of the century.
+Designed to carry up to 406 people on some of the world’s longest routes, the 777X may enter service in 2020 and is expected to be produced well towards the middle of the century.

 The U.S. planemaker is expected to launch the latest version of its popular 777 mini-jumbo with at least 100 orders from Gulf carriers at the Dubai Airshow this month.

-The discussions with the machinists union come despite recent signs that Boeing was diversifying beyond the Seattle area where the current 777 was designed and is being built.
+The discussions with the IAM union come despite recent signs that Boeing was diversifying beyond the Seattle area where the current 777 was designed and is being built.

-In an internal memo last week, Boeing told employees it would place a significant amount of engineering design work for its new 777X in a handful of cities around the U.S. and overseas.
+A recent internal memo suggested Boeing would place a significant amount of design work for its new 777X in a handful of cities around the U.S. and overseas <ID:L1N0IK1GO>.

-The dispersal of engineering work was seen as putting pressure on Everrett, and Washington state, to prove they could handle the project at low cost compared with other locations.

-Industry sources say South Carolina has a chance of winning the coveted assembly deal.
+Media reports have suggested South Carolina has an increasing chance of winning the coveted assembly deal.

-But Washington state continues to work on tax cuts and other incentives that also are vital to winning 777X work.

-“We’ve been led to believe the incentives are just as important” as the labor deal, said Alex Pietsch, director of the Governor’s Office of Aerospace for Washington State.

-Analysts say the decision on where to build the plane and its advanced composite wings will have long-term implications for the aerospace industry, including its chain of suppliers.
+Analysts say the decision on where to build the plane and especially its advanced composite wings will have implications for the aerospace industry, including its chain of suppliers.

-As well, the location talks suggest Boeing’s wants to bring more design and construction under its direct control after costly mistakes from outsourcing much of the 787 Dreamliner.

-“We think we could also be seeing a broader trend from Boeing towards more make/less buy in order to control production better, and potentially capture more aftermarket revenue,” Rob Stallard, an analyst at RBC Capital Markets, said in a note to clients on Monday.

 After a revamp of its smaller 737, the 777X will be the last major new commercial project on Boeing’s drawing board for the next 15 years or more, and the final choice could determine the location of high-tech composites work for decades to come.